Facing charges of Human Trafficking or Slavery in Qld?

 These charges can be highly complex and often involve evidence from multiple jurisdictions, financial transactions, surveillance, and cooperation between Australian and international law enforcement agencies.

-Human trafficking and slavery-related offences require a strong and experienced defence.
-Depending on the circumstances, potential legal defences may include:
+Human trafficking and slavery offences require a strong and experienced defence.
+Potential legal defences may include:

-Lack of intent – The accused had no knowledge of, or did not intend to engage in, trafficking-related conduct.
+Lack of intent – You had no knowledge of, or did not intend to engage in, trafficking-related conduct.

-Duress – The accused was coerced or threatened into participating.
+Duress – You were coerced or threatened into participating.

 Consent and lawful work agreements – The alleged victim was not unlawfully controlled or coerced.